jgrindall/udacity_dsa_project3/problem4/explanation_4.md

 In each step either mid is increased, or hi is decreased, so the maximum complexity is O(n).

-It requires no extra storage save two pointers.
+It requires no extra storage save two pointers, so O(1)